deimosfr/mytechnotebook/docs/Linux/Desktop/synergy_multiscreen_setup_with_multiple_computers.md

 The server will determine what each machine does.
 For clients, there are no configuration files; everything is on the server.
 I'll take a typical configuration file and explain it.
 But first, there's something important to understand.

+!!! warning

-{{< alert context="warning" text="The names to insert in the configuration file correspond to the machine names OR their DNS names" />}}
+    The names to insert in the configuration file correspond to the machine names OR their DNS names

 To edit the configuration file: